 An abstention occurs when a shareholder sends in a proxy with explicit instructions to decline to vote regarding a particular proposal.
-An abstention with respect to the election of Directors, will not be counted as a vote "cast" for, against, or withheld with respect to any Director nominee.
+An abstention with respect to the election of Directors, will not be counted as a vote "cast" for or against with respect to any Director nominee, and consequently, since Alico operates under majority voting for directors, an abstention with respect to any of such proposals will not affect the outcome of the vote.
 An abstention with respect to any other proposal at the Annual Meeting, including with respect to the ratification of the Audit Committee's selection of auditor will not be counted as a vote "cast" for or against the proposal, and consequently, an abstention with respect to any of such proposals will not affect the outcome of the vote.